raccodes09/aloe-living/README.md

 When screen size reduces to approximately tablet size and below, the Footer blends with body.
 Working with "sticky footer" coding I have attempted to fix the footer below each section, howvever my attempts have not worked.
 To resolve this, I will have to style the body in a differnet way.

+I overcame this by targeting page-content with overflow-y auto.
+I know there is perhaps a more efficent/best practice way to make the code more appealing - this will be revisisted in a later update.

+Issue regarding the links when screen size reduces.
+It forces content outside the viewport.
+I tried to implement the "hamburger" method but was unsuccessful.
+This will be revisisted in a later update - code will need be rewritten to allow a more positive visual experience as well as general user experience.

 ## Validator Testing

 ## Deployment